Really Important Questions

 What will I have to do?

-You need to commit to a session each week, usually at a regular time, and be prepared to talk about yourself for 50 minutes.
+You need to commit to a session each week, usually at a regular time, and be prepared to talk about yourself for 55 minutes or so.
 In fact you don't always need to talk, but you will need the urge and the curiosity to understand yourself better, and some courage to face not just difficulties but also the possibility of change.
 You may be asked to observe rules like paying for sessions if you cancel at short notice: this is not just to protect the counsellor but also helps to ensure your commitment to the process.

 What about my privacy?